Sidhin-kp/test-codespace2-todo-app/README.md

 TO-DO App

-Simple todo app using HTML, JS, and Go as a web server and Postgres DB.
+A simple ToDo app built with HTML, JavaScript, and Go as the web server, using PostgreSQL as the database.
-Containerized it using Docker and deployed it using docker-compose.
+The app is containerized using Docker and orchestrated with Docker Compose for deployment

 Commands